MicrosoftDocs/security/zero-trust/copilots/apply-zero-trust-copilots-overview.md

 # Apply the principles of Zero Trust to Microsoft Copilots

-This series of articles helps you apply the [principles of Zero Trust](zero-trust-overview.md#guiding-principles-of-zero-trust) to Microsoft’s Copilots.
+This series of articles helps you apply the [principles of Zero Trust](../zero-trust-overview.md) to Microsoft’s Copilots.
 Zero Trust is a security strategy.
 It is not a product or a service, but an approach in designing and implementing the following set of security principles:

 - Verify explicitly
 - Use least privileged access
 - Assume breach

-Implementing the Zero Trust “never trust, always verify” mindset requires changes to cloud infrastructure, deployment strategy, and implementation.
+Implementing the Zero Trust "never trust, always verify" mindset requires changes to cloud infrastructure, deployment strategy, and implementation.

 These articles show you how to apply Zero Trust principles to: